• Skip to primary navigation

 A plate with a slice of lemon chess pie on it and fork is sitting beside the plate.

-A slice of lemon chess pie with the pie plate behind it.
+A slice of lemon chess pie with whipped cream on top.

-If you love citrus but don’t want to make a pie crust, try Atlantic beach pie that uses Saltine crackers for the crust.
+If you love citrus but don’t want to make a pie crust, try a lemony Atlantic beach pie that uses Saltine crackers for the crust.

-I made this the first time over the Christmas holidays, but it’s one of those year round desserts since you can always find lemons.
+It’s one of those year round desserts.
 Soon we’ll have lots of fresh fruit for pies and cobblers, but we still have a few weeks and Mothers’ day and Easter are coming up.
 This would be a scrumptious dessert to serve for either occasion.

 How to avoid a soggy pie crust